isabella232/journeys.en/help/using/building-journeys/terminating-a-journey.md

 You can stop a journey when an emergency occurred and all processing needs to be ended immediately on a journey.

-A stopped journey version cannot be restarted or manually deleted.
+A stopped journey version cannot be restarted.

 You can stop a journey when an emergency occurred (for example if a marketer realizes that the journey targets the wrong audience or a custom action supposed to deliver messages is not working correctly…) by clicking **Stop** while hovering over a journey in the list of journeys.